sascommunities/git-workshop/exercises/02-connect-sas-to-git-eg.md

 # Connect SAS Enterprise Guide to your Git profile

-SAS Enterprise Guide supports only the HTTPS to connect to a Git server.
+Via the UI, SAS Enterprise Guide supports only the HTTPS to connect to a Git server.
 This means you will need to supply a username and password.
+But since SAS Enterprise Guide uses a local Git client install for all Git operations, you can use any valid connection mechanism for Git integration.

 **Notes:**